Body of man in his 40s discovered in Limerick

 Gardaí sealed off a flat in Limerick city on Sunday night as they began investigations into a man’s death.

-The body of the man, aged in his 40s, was discovered in the flat, situated on Little O’Curry Street, shortly before 6pm.
+The body of the man, aged 45, was discovered by a relative in his flat, situated on Little O’Curry Street, shortly before 6pm.

 Officers based at the Limerick Garda divisional headquarters, located a short distance away on Henry Street, immediately sealed off the property, and a section of Little O’Curry Street.

-The services of the office of the State Pathologist as well as the Garda Technical Bureau have been requested.
+The State Pathologist Prof Marie Cassidy is expected to carry out a postmortem on the body at University Hospital Limerick on Monday.
+Her findings will determine the course of the investigation.

-A full forensic examination of the flat where the body was found, as well as a post mortem, are expected to be carried out on Monday.
+A full forensic examination of the flat where the body was found is also expected to be carried out on Monday.

 A statement released by the Garda press office said: “Gardaí in Henry Street are investigating all the circumstances surrounding the discovery of the body of a male in his 40s at a flat on Little O’Curry Street shortly before 6pm this evening.